-2H: Dialogic Teaching Questionnaire: Teacher self-rating of general practice
+2H: Dialogic Teaching Questionnaire: Self-assessment of practice

 This template is for you to assess your own practice.
 You could do this at different points during your inquiry to identify how your practice has changed.
 Downloadable templates are available from our website.